rlayers/pawpaw/README.md

   - Develop complex text parsers with just a few lines of code
   - Easily pre-process text for downstream NLP/AI/ML consumers
 - Search and Query
+  - Hierarchical data structure for text
-  - Search text using a structured query language
+    - Search using extensive structured query language
     - Pre-compile queries for improved performance
 - Includes an ElementTree.XmlParser
   - Drop-in replacement for ElementTree.XmlParser
   - Provides full text indexes for all Elements, Attributes, Tags, Text, etc.